Chapter 18 - The Now and Possible Future

 The irony of the situation is that in the first two years of his presidency Biden had accomplished more than any president had in a long time.
 He had gotten us through the worst of the pandemic, he had passed financial aid bills and climate change legislation all with a 50-50 split Senate.
 But in 2022 world, it didn’t matter what he had actually done, IF the narrative being told did not land with voters.
 Of course, the MAGA Republicans claimed that they were better for the economy with no actual proof.
 They got out their old dog whistles of “a rise in violent crime” and “immigration” even though they didn’t know what to do about them either.
 Unfortunately, the Democrats were having trouble countering the MAGA narratives with something more pro-democracy.

-That was until the Supreme Court overturned Roe v Wade and took the right to an abortion away from women after 50 years of having it.
-First time in history, that the Supreme Court took rights away from voters, but this was the ultra-conservative court that McConnel had crafted by naming three new judges to the court during Trumps presidency that adhered to the “originalist” constitutional theory which was in stark contrast to the concept of the constitution as a “living document” that was interpreted for 21st century not the 17th.
+That was until the Supreme Court overturned Roe v Wade and took the right to an abortion away from women after 50 years.
+First time in history, that the Supreme Court took rights away from voters, but this was the ultra-conservative court that McConnel had crafted by naming three new judges to the court during Trumps presidency.
+They adhered to the “originalist” constitutional theory which was in stark contrast to the concept of the constitution as a “living document” that was interpreted for 21st century not the 17th.

 Conservative justices like Thomas and Scalia had become super aggressive in terms of their attempt to return America to some white, male dominated culture where the rich made out like bandits and the rest of us were just out of luck.
-The Roberts court had already done considerable damage to America by gutting the Voting Act of 1965 and siding with the rich and powerful concerning donating unlimited amounts of dark money to political campaigns, but this court with its 6-3 ultra conservative majority seemed set to out do what the Roberts court had already done.
+The Roberts court had already done considerable damage to America by gutting the Voting Act of 1965 and siding with the rich and powerful concerning donating unlimited amounts of dark money to political campaigns.

 The day came that no one ever thought they would see.
 Roe v.
 Wade was overturned at the Federal level and sent back to the states to set their own rules.
 16 red states immediately passed their own abortion laws that in most cases did not make exceptions for rape or incest.
 Some went further, criminalizing women or anyone that tried to help them get the support they needed for an abortion.